 We do require a Professor Nomination Form, which can be filled out by either an advisor or professor of your designation.
 Once you submit your online Graduate Fellowship Application, the advisor or professor you designated will receive an email with instructions on how to submit the Professor Nomination Form.
 If they do not submit by the deadline, then your application will not be considered complete and as such will not be considered.Please remember it is the student's responsibility to ensure the professor nominations are turned in on time, which means notifying the professor(s) with sufficient time in advance of the deadline for them to write and submit their review(s), and following up with them prior to the deadline if they haven't heard from them that your nomination letter was submitted.

 How are the Graduate Fellowship Recipients selected?

-NVIDIA's Graduate Fellowship Program has a committee of engineers headed by our Chief Scientist, Bill Dally and our research team.
+NVIDIA's Graduate Fellowship Program has a committee of engineers headed by our Chief Scientist, Bill Dally.
+The committee is comprised of 25-30 senior technical staff and managers from research and development groups across the company.
 This committee reviews all applicants competitively in several review sessions.
 This is a very intensive process.
-This review process usually takes several weeks.
-Unfortunately, many qualified candidates will not be selected due to the high quality of proposals and limited number of awards available
+This review process usually takes 4-6 weeks.
+Unfortunately, many qualified candidates will not be selected due to the high quality of proposals and limited number of awards available.

 I already submitted a Professor Nomination form, but received another email requesting to submit.
 What does this mean?